 The S.S.
 Josephine

-One of my constant worries is that my daughters will grow up thinking that I love or like one of them more.
-I am forever fretting that I am lavishing more time, attention, energy, or praise on one than the other.
-Sometimes I imagine them as adults on their therapists' couch, going on and on about how I made their sister's favourite food for dinner more often than theirs, or complemented her hair more often than their own.
+One of my constant worries is that my daughters will grow up thinking that I like one of them more.
+I am forever fretting about dividing up my time, attention, energy, and praise equally.
+I regularly imagine them as adults on their therapists' couches, going on and on about how I made their sister's favourite food for dinner more often than theirs, or complemented the other's hair more often than their own.
 I desperately want them to feel equally loved and understood.
-And yet, I also know that my children are very different humans, that they each require different things from us at different times.
+And yet I also know that my children are very different humans, that they each require different things from us at different times.
 Treating them identically in the name of fairness is not really going to serve either of them.

 It may be a small start, by I am beginning with this funny little piece I dreamed up this week.
 It is made from a mix of acrylics, wood veneer, and fabric scraps, and features a boat named in honour of Mae (whose middle name is Josephine, in case you were wondering).
 It is a silly little image, a sort of mixed-media doodle, but it is inspired by my deeply felt and very serious hope that she grows up confident in her ability to weather whatever storms she happens to sail into.